VincentLiu3/vincentliu3.github.io/content/authors/admin/_index.md

 ## About Me

-I am a postdoc at UBC.
+I am currently a postdoc at UBC.
+Before that, I completed my PhD and MSc in Computing Science at the [RLAI Lab](http://rlai.ualberta.ca/) at the University of Alberta, advised by Professor [Martha White](http://webdocs.cs.ualberta.ca/~whitem/).
+I am interested in sequential decision making in real world problems.